Synaptic-Labs-AI/codex-md/cline_docs/activeContext.md

 ## Recent Changes

+### OCR Conversion Fix (2025-04-08)
+- Fixed issue where advanced OCR wasn't being used despite OCR being enabled and Mistral API key being present
+- Modified PDF converter registration in ConverterRegistry to use a wrapper function that correctly passes OCR options
+- Ensured consistent OCR option handling throughout the conversion pipeline
+- Added detailed logging to track OCR options through the conversion process
+- Removed unnecessary binary marker check in PDF validation that was causing false positives

 ### URL Converter Interface Fix (2025-04-08)
 - Fixed "converter.convert is not a function" error in URL conversion
 - Updated urlConverter.js to add a `convert` method that matches the standardized interface